uplau/rust-template/README.md

 4. Above the list of workflow runs, click the **Run workflow** button.
 5. When all work is done, at the bottom of the workflow summary page, download template artifacts.
 6. Enjoy!

-> ⬆️ When running for the first time, the cache needs to be created.
-Next time, soon.

 **If need directly create your Github repository, in addition to all the above steps, you also need:**